top of page

 Robots

-The Expressive Robotic Guitarist is a robotic musician designed to play an acoustic guitar in a rich and expressive manner.
+The GuitarBot is a robotic musician that is designed to play an acoustic guitar in a rich and expressive manner.
 The robot can play with a wide dynamic range, millisecond-level note generation, featuring a variety of playing techniques.

 Screenshot 2024-10-12 at 6.05.46 PM.png

-Shimi is a robotic musical companion that analyzes music and reacts to it through a variety of dance gestures.
+Shimi is a robotic musical companion that analyzes music and reacts to it with a variety of dance gestures.
 The technology for Shimi was licensed to a startup company and presented in venues such as the Kennedy Art Center and TechCrunch Disrupt.
-Shimi is currently redesigned to allow people who are deaf and hard of hearing to experience and enjoy music in a tactile and visual manner.
+Shimi has since been redesigned to allow people who are deaf and hard of hearing to experience and enjoy music in a tactile and visual manner.

 Shimi.png

-Haile is a perceptual and improvisatory robotic percussionist designed to support expressive collaborations with human musicians.
+Haile is the first perceptual and improvisatory robotic percussionist designed to support expressive collaborations with human musicians.
 Playing a Native American powwow drum, Haile listens, interprets, and improvises by transforming and modifying human input.
-Haile has been presented in museums such as the Manchester Science and Industry Museum and the London Science Museum.
+Haile has been presented in venues such as SIGGRAPH, London Science Museum, and the Atlanta International Airport.

 haile.png